create3000/x_ite/docs/_posts/components/X_ITE/GaussianSplats.md

 ### SFBool [in, out] **pointerEvents** TRUE <small class="blue">non-standard</small>
 {: #fields-pointerEvents }

-Indicates whether this instanced shape is a target for pointer events, if FALSE then it is ignored during pointer picking.
+Indicates whether this **GaussianSplats** node is a target for pointer events, if FALSE then it is ignored during pointer picking.

 ### SFBool [in, out] **castShadow** TRUE
 {: #fields-castShadow }